a-rhodes-vcu/unix_chat_bot/README.md

 ```
-In bashBot.py, the first step is to initialize objects being used
+In bashBot.py, the first step is to initialize the attributes of the BuildBotData class

 ```
 class BuildBotData: